jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Documentation.md

 This documentation aims to introduce how to use AntMedia WebRTC iOS SDK in your application.
 This SDK supports three modes: Peer to peer, play and publish.

 ## Features
-* Full written in Swift 4.
+* Fully written in Swift 4.
 * Peer Connection: Two nodes connect to each other, 1-1 connection
 * Publish: One node publishes, 1-N connection
 * Play: Other nodes play broadcast from publisher,1-N connection